johnletey/cacheweave/README.md

 ![](./img/getData.svg)

-> `getData` is identical to `arweave.transactions.getData`, except it uses caching whne run in the browser.
+> `getData` is identical to `arweave.transactions.getData`, except it uses caching when run in the browser.

 ![](./img/getContract.svg)